ECOWAS Deploys 120 Observers for the Presidential and Parliamentary Elections in Ghana

-ECOWAS Deploys 120 Observers for the Presidential and Parliamentary Elections in Ghana07 Dec, 2024
+ECOWAS Deploys 120 Observers for the Presidential and Parliamentary Elections in Ghana08 Dec, 2024

 The Economic Community of West African States (ECOWAS) has deployed one hundred and twenty observers for the ECOWAS Election Observation Mission (ECOWAS-EOM) to the Presidential and parliamentary Elections in Ghana.
 The observers were deployed today, December 5, 2024, in Accra, ahead of the December 7 General Elections.